 5. The accounts of the Commission shall be audited annually by a firm of qualified accountants selected by the Commission.
 The auditors shall certify that the financial statements are in accord with the books and records of the Commission, that the financial transactions reflected in them have been in accordance with the rules and regulations and that the monies on deposit and in hand have been verified.
-The most recent audited financial statements and the audit report shall be submitted to the Annual Biennial Meeting or to the Bureau in years when the Commission does not meet and posted on the Commission's public website by the opening of the Annual Biennial or Bureau Meeting.
+The most recent audited financial statements and the audit report shall be submitted to the Annual Biennial Meeting or to the Bureau in years when the Commission does not meet and posted on the Commission's public website by the opening of the Annual Biennial Meeting or Meeting of the Bureau.